macs30200-s22/replication-materials-koichionogi/README.md

 2. clean_agg_con_data.do - clean up data and cacluclate gini coefficient for wages

 ## Initial Findings
 Belows are initial findings of analysis.
-First figure shows AAA.
-Next figure shows BBB.
-The last table shows CCC.
-Correlation with top 0.1% and 1% is statisitically significant Those results are significant because XXXX.
-Next, this research would YYY .
-Finally, ZZZZ
-First, there is an increasing trends of market concentration
+First figure shows historical trends of market concentration of sales as sales share or top 0.1%, 1%, 10%, and 50%.
+While share of top50% has not changed much, top 0.1% and 1% share has been increasing.
+Next figure shows the historical trend of wage inequality, utilizig gini coefficient of wage.
+Higher number means more inequality among the wage distribution.
+The last table shows results of OLS regression between wage gini coefficient with market concentration of sales as sales share or top 0.1%, 1%, 10%, and 50%.
+It shows that correlation with top 0.1% and 1% is statisitically significant.
+Those results are crutial because as entire market and ignoring other covariates, there seems correlation between market concentration and wage inequality.
+This could be scrutinized further to see what would be composition of this correlation.
+Next, this research would check this correlation by industry and occupation.

 ![png](sales_concentration.png)
 ![png](wage_inequality.png)